Airbnb posts $117 million profit, but 2Q outlook disappoints - KESQ

 Nights and experiences booked, a closely watched measurement for Airbnb, increased 19% to 121 million, and the company valued the bookings made in the quarter at $20.4 billion, a 19% increase.

+“We have seen our highest number of active bookers ever despite continued macroeconomic uncerainty,” CEO Brian Chesky said during a call with analysts.

-However, Airbnb said second-quarter bookings will be lower than they were in the same period last year, when consumers were busy booking travel after hunkering down at home during the outbreak of COVID-19’s omicron variant.
+However, Airbnb said second-quarter bookings growth won’t look as robust as they did a year earlier, when consumers were busy booking travel after hunkering down at home during the outbreak of COVID-19’s omicron variant.
+The company said bookings will grow more slowly than revenue in the April-through-June period, and the average daily rental rate will be “slightly lower” than a year earlier.

 In a letter to shareholders, Airbnb said its revenue and the gross value of bookings are both double what they were before the pandemic.

-Note: This story has been corrected to indicate that Airbnb expects second-quarter bookings to grow less than revenue but not to decline compared with a year earlier.